 Giving up doesn’t seem to be in Ward’s vocabulary.
 He’s prepared to go the extra mile to encourage people to hear his music.
 There’s one story of playing a show at Brighton Dome’s Pavilion Theatre in 1998, when he hired an open-topped bus, crammed his band onto it and toured around the city, blasting out their songs to promote the show.
 Or there’s the time he hired Shoreham Airport to film some footage for a project he was working on.
-Or there’s the recording sessions at Eddie Grant’s studio in Barbados during 2003 with Fuzzy Samuels (above with Bobby), the bassist for Crosby, Nash, Stills and Young.
+Or there’s the recording sessions at Eddie Grant’s studio in Barbados during 2003 with Fuzzy Samuels (above with Bobby), the bassist for Crosby, Stills, Nash and Young.
 Popping into the nearby Sandy Lane hotel Ward bumped into Simon Cowell.
 “After a long chat, he suggested I appear on X-Factor.
-But, I just walked off”
+But, I decided it wasn’t for me”.

 He still considers The Rolling Stones as one of the best rock’n’roll bands of all time.
 Starting off as a covers band, they offered a fresh take on the emerging blues movement, successfully selling America’s music style back to them – before turning into the bad boys of rock.
 “But… they held it together.
 They were so determined.
 The song-writing was amazing.
 They deserve everything in the world for the pleasure they bring people.”